embear/fitarchiver/README.md

 # FIT file archiver

-Rename FIT files based on activity data and copy it to a directory based on year and month of the activity and other informations contained in the FIT file.
+Rename and move/copy FIT files based on activity data to a destination that can be given as a template string.

 ## Installation